Stockman-Jr/Word-Shuffle-Game/README.md

 # Word Shuffle

-Word Shuffle is a simple game that tickles the brain of the user by taking a word and shuffle the letters around.
+World Shuffle is a simple game that tickles the brain of the user by taking a word and shuffle around the letters.
 While the game itself is quite simple, the task of solving what word it is might be more challenging than you'd think.
-The user will get to choose between three difficulties, where each difficulty is tied to a specific category.
+The user will get to choose between three difficulties, where each difficulty is tied to a specific category and contains 15 words.
-A word will be randomly picked for the user to guess, and each correct word will provide a point.
+A word will be randomly picked for the user to guess and each correct word will provide a point, and if the user guesses all words correctly in one difficulty, that level will be cleared.
-The goal is to get as many points as possible, if the user guesses wrong five times, the game will be over!
+The goal of the game is to score as many points as possible, if the user guesses wrong five times, the game will be over!

 - - -